WizardOfQA/Selenium_UI_Automation_Logging-Reporting-Step3/README.md

 1> Selenium_UI_Automation Without POM - Manily Focus on Selenium API Functionalities
 2> Selenium_UI_Automation With POM - The Structure and Creating of POM
 **3> Selenium_UI_Automation With Logging and Reporting Functionalities.(Extent Report) - How to Logging and Reporting using Extent Reports in a Selenium framework**
+4> Selenium_UI_Automation With Behavior Driven Development(BDD) Using Specflow - How to implment BDD to the framework using Specflow.

 I might add more series as needed to showcase UI Automation with Selenium.